RaulSul/magicEightBallVariation/README.md

 # magicEightBallVariation
-It is a variateion on the Magic 8 Ball game
+It is a variation on the Magic 8 Ball game